Quick answer

 Start small

 If testing Yelp, start with a small budget and a clear stop rule.
 Decide in advance what result makes it worth continuing.
+Do not let a sales rep define success for you.

 Example: “We will test for 30 days and keep it only if cost per booked job stays under $X.”